 - It permits monitoring the network security and alarms its users when any malicious activity is detected.

-- IT also observes as well as records services used by WWW (World Wide Web), FTP (File Transfer Protocol) and some other commonly used protocols.
+- IT also observes and records services used by WWW (World Wide Web), FTP (File Transfer Protocol), and some other commonly used protocols.

 - It also blocks or un-block those inbound and outbound packets.